-Accrued expenses are expenses which has been incurred but at the end of the accounting period not yet recorded in the accounting ledgers by the normal transaction process.
+Accrued expenses sometimes referred to as accruals, are expenses which has been incurred but at the end of the accounting period not yet recorded in the accounting ledgers by the normal transaction process.

 A business has an annual premises rent of 12,000 but an invoice has not been received from the landlord and the rental expense has not been recorded in the accounting records.

 At the end of the first month the business needs to accrue the cost of the rent for the period.
 The accrued expense is calculated as follows.

 Rental account period = 12 months Annual rent = 12,000 Period of accounts = 1 month Accrued expense = 12,000 x 1 / 12 = 1,000

 The accrued expenses journal entry is as follows: